tjmahr/2015_Coartic/data/README.md

       child could not be tested.
     + `excessive-missing-data`: Child has enough trials, but they have more than 50% missing data during the analysis window.

+### genders.csv

+Numbers of included children in each gender.
+One row per gender.

+- `Excluded`: Reason for excluding the child's looking data.
+- `Gender`: M: male, F: female.
+- `n`: Number of children.

+We don't include individual children's genders in the `subj.csv` file because that variable was not relevant for our analyses.
+But we do report general demographics in the text, so we include a breakdown in `genders.csv`

 ## trials.csv